Description

 .

-The snippet below shows a 32-bit write to the DMA read engine enable register using a Tcl write command to the DBI gateway.
+The example below shows a 32-bit write to the DMA read engine enable register using a Tcl write command to the DBI gateway.

-).
-The example below shows a 32-bit write to the DMA read engine enable register using a PCIe write (via acx_pcie_peek_poke
+The example uses the Achronix SDK's acx_pcie_peek_poke tool to perform a 32-bit write to the DMA read engine enable register using the DBI gateway.

 32-bit Write to DBI Gateway via PCIe